Can I have laser eye surgery if I have astigmatism?

 Can laser eye surgery fix astigmatism?

 If you’ve got more than five units of astigmatism, you’re quite unique.
 It’s incredibly rare, but we have excellent laser eye surgery alternatives that can help.
-Our goal is to reduce your need for glasses and contact lenses in a safe and effective way.
+In cases where laser eye surgery may not be the best option due to high astigmatism or irregular corneas, lens-based procedures or other surgical solutions may be considered.

 What does laser eye surgery involve?

-Laser eye surgery reshapes the corneal tissue—the clear, dome-shaped front layer of the eye that helps focus light.
+Laser eye surgery reshapes the corneal tissue- the clear, dome-shaped front layer of the eye that helps focus light.
 During the procedure:

-- In LASIK, a flap is created in the cornea.
+2. In LASIK, a flap is created in the cornea.
 In PRK, the surface layer is gently removed.

-- A laser is used to reshape the cornea based on your individual prescription.
+3. A laser is used to reshape the cornea based on your individual prescription.

-This allows light to focus more precisely on the retina, improving vision at all distances and reducing or eliminating your need for glasses.
+This use of a laser to reshape the cornea allows light to focus more precisely on the retina, improving vision at all distances and reducing or eliminating your need for glasses.

 LASIK or PRK?

 Both procedures can treat astigmatism and deliver long-term improvements in visual clarity.
+Your suitability depends on your overall eye health, the degree of astigmatism, and other personal factors like your lifestyle.

 We will thoroughly examine the health of your eyes

 If you have dry eyes, this may impact your ability to undergo refractive surgery.
 We take this into account to ensure you get the best possible outcome and avoid complications.
+Measurements like corneal thickness, shape, and the degree of astigmatism will help guide the most appropriate procedure.

 Found this post useful?
 Please share!